blooge4231/Blurb_bot/README.md

 * **Check the weather, pulled from the OpenWeather API!**

 ## How it was built
-This project utilizes Microsoft's DialoGPT-medium GPT2 model, fine-tuned on Pytorch using portion of the dialogue transcripts for **OMORI**!
+This project utilizes Microsoft's DialoGPT-medium GPT2 model, fine-tuned on Pytorch using a portion of the dialogue transcripts for **OMORI**!
-Blurb bot was created using [Pycord](https://link-url-here.org](https://github.com/Pycord-Development/pycord)) library.
-All API keys are saved and fetched from .env file.
+Blurb bot was created using the [Pycord](https://link-url-here.org](https://github.com/Pycord-Development/pycord)) library.
+Note that all API keys are saved and fetched from hidden .env file.

 ## Commands
 * `/cute <search>` For Giphy Search